CMSgov/ab2d-sample-client-powershell/README.md

 Use of these clients in the sandbox environment allows for safe testing and ensures no PII/PHI will not be compromised if a mistake is made.
 The sandbox environment is publicly available and all the data in it is synthetic (**not** real)

 AB2D supports both R4 and STU3 versions of the FHIR standard.
-FHIR R4 is available using v2 of AB2D while FHIR STU3 can be accessed via AB2D v1.
+FHIR R4 is available using v2 and v3 of AB2D while FHIR STU3 can be accessed via AB2D v1.
 Accordingly, this client supports both R4/v2 and STU3/v1.

 ## Production Use Disclaimer: